Pocky2507/ioBroker.fitbit-fitness-next/README.md

 ---

-## ✨ New in Version 1.0.1
+## ✨ New in Version 1.0.2

+- Naps are checked for duration and heart-rate activity to exclude false naps (like resting or reading)
-- Added configurable late wake correction (optional time buffer for too-early wake detection
+- Added configurable late wake correction (optional time buffer for too-early wake detection)
 - Code completely cleaned up, sorted and re-nested.
 - Further fine-tuning of the sleep logic.
 - Ready for final version to 1.0.0